The lead capturing chat flow is set up in the “Chat” tab inside the sequence.

 There are various options to choose from:

-- Number - to collect number of employees, for example
+Number - to collect the number of employees, for example

-- Answers - lets the contact ask a question and receive an answer based on pre defined Answers.
-After answered, the chat would present the previous message in the flow
+Answers - lets the contact ask a question and receive an answer based on pre-defined Answers.
+After answering, the chat would present the previous message in the flow

 It is important that you choose the correct field type that is related to your field name (i.e, for name, choose “Name”; for a phone number choose “Phone”).
 This is because the Exceed engine has been trained to extract the correct type of information from the answer that is provided to us from the contact, according to the type of field that we are expecting.
 For example, if a contact responds with “My name is John”, and the field type is set as “Name”, we will know that “My name is” is not the contact’s name, but that “John” is the contact’s name.